A binary options strategy or trading system consists of 2 core components.

 If the number that comes out is better than expectations the related asset will rise so make a call binary option.
 If the number is worse than expected the related assets will fall so make a put binary option.
 Related assets are things like Apple stocks for Apple corporate results or the US Dollar for US employment rates.

-The week before writing this US unemployment figures were released and they were much worse than expected.
-This almost guaranteed that the EUR/USD would rise sharply and it did.
-We were able to make large investments on that at FortuneJack (review) with the standard 180% payout!
+The week before I wrote this, US unemployment figures were released and they were much worse than expected.
+This almost guaranteed that the EUR/USD would rise sharply, and it did.
+We were able to make large investments on that at Binary option strategies (review) with the standard 180% payout!
 Happy days.

 Another way to trade news is to find out what stocks or assets the media is buzzing about or putting down and follow the short term sentiment.

 Which method to use

 The best traders combine fundamental analysis with technical analysis and are aware of the news.
 That is to say if an asset is undervalued based on its fundamentals and the market conditions make it likely to rise, that is the asset to invest in by making a call option.

 Keep in mind that binary options are very short term investments of 1 month maximum.
 This makes them less suited to fundamental analysis as even if an asset is undervalued when you open your option it may still be undervalued when your option expires.
 Technical analysis and trading on news can work very well for typical 10 minute options.